How To Make the Perfect Espresso

 Here is a modified Gaggia espresso machine, pulling a shot.
 Note the foam quantity while pulling the shot.
 This is the dream of any barista or espresso enthusiast.

 The Perfect Espresso – Preparation Tips

 Espresso is above all a race against time.
 Prepare quickly, in just 30 seconds in which hot water passes through the ground coffee beans, at a certain pressure.
-Ideally, the espresso is served and drank very fast.
+Ideally, the barista serves the espresso fast and you drink it fast.
 Ten seconds after pulling the shot, the espresso taste begins to change and the change increases exponentially in time.
-The fact that the preparation is extremely fast, makes it even easier to miss the perfect espresso.
+The fact that the preparation is extremely fast, makes it even easier to miss the perfection.
 Here are some tips for preparing your best ever espresso:

 - Buy coffee as fresh as possible